 - Have at least one shareholder;

-- Appoint an auditor to review and prepare a report for company's accounts;
+- Appoint an auditor to review and prepare a report for the company’s accounts;

 - Keep proper records of its shareholders, members, directors and secretaries, etc.;

 - Register an office address in the UK; and

 - Submit an annual return and statutory accounts to the Registrar of Companies, as well as having the accounts approved by the directors/shareholders.